QuintessaQ/cs5320_db_review/review.md

     - Want to get rid of one level of indirection?
         - Can store data directly instead of references
             - Leads to "clustered index", only one per table!
-            - "Clustered index" in general: data sorted by index key
+            - "Clustered index" in general
+                - data sorted by index key
 - Choose Index Type in Postgres
     - CREATE INDEX <index-name> ON <table>  USING <method> (<column-list>)
     - Can choose btree or hash for method